VinayKashyap06/BomberManGamePrototype/README.md

 # BomberManGamePrototype
-Popular 2D Bomber man game
+Clone of Popular 2D Bomber man game.<br>

--Architectutre/ Patterns Used
+-Architectutre/ Patterns Used:<br>
--MVC
--Singleton Pattern
--Factory Pattern

--Data
+MVC.<br>
+Singleton Pattern.<br>
+Factory Pattern.<br>

+-Data:<br>
--Scriptable Object is used for custom data.
+Scriptable Object is used for custom data.</br>

--Features/Game play:
+-Features/Game play:</br>
--Map spawns in a 2D Array
+Map spawns in a 2D Array.</br>
--Bounds spawns with Map
+Bounds spawns with Map.</br>
--Map has random destrucible tiles
+Map has random destrucible tiles.</br>
--Enemies position is random as well
+Enemies position is random as well.</br>
--Player spawns at top left corner
+Player spawns at top left corner.</br>
--Player has ability to spawn bombs using Space bar, One at a time -Player can move over bombs, enemies cannot
+Player has ability to spawn bombs using Space bar, One at a time.</br>
+Player can move over bombs, enemies cannot.</br>
--Player wins after killing all enemies
+Player wins after killing all enemies.</br>
--Player dies if he comes in contact with bomb
+Player dies if he comes in contact with bomb.</br>
--Player dies if he comes in contact with enemy
+Player dies if he comes in contact with enemy.</br>
--Can Restart Game as many times as you want
+Can Restart Game as many times as you want.</br>
--Enemy AI gets random direction
+Enemy AI gets random direction.</br>
--Player Animations are used via Animator
+Player Animations are used via Animator.</br>

--Improvements
--Implement lives
+-Improvements:</br>
+Implement lives.</br>
--Implement multiple kills, currently single enemy gets killed if same enemies in the same cell -Implement multiple levels
+Implement multiple kills, currently single enemy gets killed if same enemies in the same cell.</br>
+Implement multiple levels.<br>
--Implement multiple types of enemy
+Implement multiple types of enemy.<br>